oncody/civ-board-game-2010/README.md

 To build a city, sacrifice your scout.
 Move any other friendly figures in this square to a legal adjacent square.
 Add a city token to the map where your scout was.
 If your city has a gold coin printed on the map in one of its outskirts, then increase your coin tracker by 1.
 Adopt a new social policy.
 Each “Start of Turn” ability on a social policy card can only be used once per turn.
 If a card has two abilities, both can be used once.

 When you lose a city, then you lose a social policy card (but can later re-learn that same one if you want).
-Additionally when you lose a city, if one of your outskirts had a gold coin, then lower your gold tracker by 1.
+Additionally, when you lose a city, if one of your outskirts had a gold coin, then lower your gold tracker by 1.

 ### Play Noble
 Play a reserved noble on your civilization sheet into one of your city's outskirts